 Despite the positive impact that it may have on reducing cross-border transaction costs and preserving purchasing power, the high level of dollarization of the Peruvian economy has also hampered monetary policy by undermining the Central Bank's ability to control the money supply.
 Dollarization generally refers to the degree to which the U.S. dollar has displaced Peru's domestic currency in the economy.
 Dollarization began during the 1980s as inflation rates started to rise.
 As inflation reached triple-digit rates between 1983 and 1985, foreign currency-denominated assets were increasingly used to store value.
 By 1990, when the annual inflation rate had reached 7,650%, 47% of total deposits in the domestic financial system, and 76% of total deposits held by Peruvians domestically and abroad, were denominated in U.S. dollars.
 Since the 1990s, the Peruvian economy has remained highly dollarized.
-As of June 30, 2004, U.S. dollar-denominated deposits equaled 46% of total domestic broad money and U.S. dollar-denominated credits in the financial system to the private sector rose to 73% of total credits in the financial system.
-The continued demand for local currency in the vast majority of transactions that take place in the Peruvian economy has preserved local currency as the main channel through which the Central Bank can affect aggregate demand and thus control inflation.
-The Central Bank expects that as it continues to meet its inflation targets, confidence in the value of the local currency will grow, gradually restoring the nuevo sol as the principal means of savings.
+As of June 30, 2004, U.S. dollar-denominated deposits equaled 46% of total domestic broad money and U.S. dollar-denominated credits in the financial system.
+The continued demand for local currency in the vast majority of transactions that take place in the Peruvian economy has preserved local currency as the main channel through which the Central Bank expects that as it continues to meet its inflation targets, confidence in the value of the local currency will grow, gradually restoring the nuevo sol as the principal means of savings.